From Austin to Carnegie hall

-Among her many honors, Ms. Nelson has been awarded the University Interscholastic League’s Denius Excellence Award for the state of Texas, Teacher of the Year at McCallum High School, and the “M” Award at McCallum High School.
+Among her many honors, Ms. Nelson has been awarded the University Interscholastic League’s Denius Excellence Award for the state of Texas, the Texas Bandmasters Meritorious Achievement Award, Teacher of the Year at McCallum High School, and the “M” Award at McCallum High School.
 Ms. Nelson is a member of Texas Music Educators Association, Texas Bandmasters Association and Phi Beta Mu.

 Zack Travis, associate director

-This is Mr. Travis’ first year at McCallum High School.
-He is from Factoryville, Pennsylvania where he graduated from Lackawanna Trail High School.
+Mr. Travis is from Factoryville, Pennsylvania where he graduated from Lackawanna Trail High School.
 He went to West Chester University where he got degrees in Music Education and Euphonium Performance.
 While at West Chester, he performed in a variety of ensembles and worked as a marching band technician with local high schools.
 Mr. Travis also marched with The Cadets Drum and Bugle Corps where he served as a soloist, section leader, and drum major.
 While at The Cadets, the corps won the 2011 DCI World Championship.
 After aging out, Mr. Travis taught as a brass instructor with The Boston Crusaders, The Cadets, and The Reading Buccaneers.

 Mr. Travis moved to Mesquite, Texas to work at John Horn High School.
 While there, he directed the concert and marching bands, assisted the wind ensemble and symphonic bands, and arranged the music and wrote the drill for the marching band.
 While under Mr. Travis’ direction, the John Horn Marching Band made their first appearance at the 6A State Marching Contest.
 In his free time, Zack enjoys hiking with his wife Jolene and dog Grover.